gurunandan-bhat/vernarch/content/essays/future-of-vernacular-architecture.md

 buildings techniques were bound to decline in such circumstances with no official support or promotion.

 {{< figure src="/images/essays/2.png" caption="Vernacular style structures being made at Doni, Uttarkashi, Uttarakhand.
 Houses in this area are still being made in this traditional style.
 These double-walled timber-bonded stone structures are very sturdy and withstand earthquakes which often visit this region.
 The wood joinery is in the customary manner without the use of nails and iron.
 The space between the double walls is filled with rubble for insulation in this cold region.
-Wood carving techniques are still alive and embellish mainly temple exteriors" width="100%" >}}
+Wood carving techniques are still alive and embellish mainly temple exteriors" width="100%" class="essay-image" >}}
 Adoption of western architectural styles was also done by Indians who preferred the foreign style as what they thought was a mark of distinction.
 An in-between stage was also there when house owners would have an Indian façade for the exterior but from inside the spaces